Classes in Lua

 print(kitty.food) --> 11

-but, note how we have to namespace the Cat functions specifically, and we cannot use the : method call operator yet. the table returned by Cat:new() does not have the methods meow and feed for that to work.
+However, note how we have to namespace the Cat functions explicitly, and we cannot use the : method call operator yet.
+The table returned by Cat:new() does not have the functions meow and feed for that to work.

-• so to provide it with these methods, we can use our handy __index metamethod:
+So to provide it with these functions, we can use our handy __index metamethod.

 function Cat:new()